 As described in Section 3.2 this scenario evaluated groundwater developments and water strategies scheduled for implementation within the Berg catchment by 2050.
-It included groundwater abstraction and MAR plans by the CoCT, implementation plans by the DWS for the WCWSS, groundwater strategies by local municipalities, and initiatives by agricultural organizations and irrigation boards.
+It included groundwater abstraction and MAR plans by the CoCT, implementation plans by the DWS for the WCWSS, groundwater strategies by local municipalities, initiatives by agricultural organizations and irrigation boards as well as known groundwater developments from stakeholders.
 The aim was to calculate the groundwater volumes including inflows and outflows associated with the proposed developments and evaluate their potential impact on the allocable volumes after the groundwater Reserve was accounted for.

-A summary of the volume discrepancies (differences between abstraction and injection rates) for proposed groundwater developments per GRU for 2022 and 2050 are presented in Table 4-7, Figure 4-6 and APPENDIX C.
+A summary of the volume discrepancies (differences between abstraction and injection rates) for proposed groundwater developments per GRU for 2022 and 2050 are presented in Table 4-9, Figure 4-7 and APPENDIX C.

-As of 2022, included in the PS calculation detailed in the Ecological Reference Conditions Report (DWS, 2022e), the Cape Flats Aquifer Management Scheme exhibits the highest abstraction and recharge capacity, with abstraction volumes of 20 Mm3/a and recharge volumes of 14.60 Mm3/a, resulting in a net yield of 5.40 Mm3/a.
-Furthermore, the Steenbras-Nuweberg wellfield notably abstracts a substantial yield of 8.00 Mm3/a.
-Additionally, the Langebaan Road and Atlantis Aquifers contributes significant yields of 6.87 Mm3/a and 2.08 Mm3/a, respectively.
+The PS calculation, included in the Ecological Reference Conditions Report (DWS, 2022e), shows that the Cape Flats Aquifer Management Scheme (CFAMS) has the highest capacity for both water abstraction and recharge.
+Specifically, it has an annual abstraction volume of 20 Mm3/a and a recharge volume of 14.60 Mm3/a, resulting in a net yield of 5.40 Mm3/a.
+Additionally, the Steenbras-Nuweberg wellfield has a significant annual abstraction yield of 8.00 Mm3a.
+Furthermore, the Langebaan Road and Atlantis Aquifers make substantial contributions, providing yields of 6.87 Mm3/a and 2.08 Mm3/a, respectively.

 By 2050, projections indicate that the Steenbras-Nuweberg wellfield will have the highest yield, with abstraction volumes reaching 32.50 Mm3/a.
-The Cape Flats Aquifer Management Scheme's capacity is anticipated to increase, abstracting 28 Mm3/a and injecting 23.50 Mm3/a, leading to a net yield of 4.50 Mm3/a.
+The Cape Flats Aquifer Management Scheme's capacity is anticipated to increase, abstracting 28 Mm3/a and MAR 23.50 Mm3/a, leading to a net yield of 4.50 Mm3/a.
 The Langebaan Road aquifer is expected to increase its abstraction to 14 Mm3/a.
 Simultaneously, the Atlantis Water Resource Management Scheme will display an increased abstraction volume of 12.25 Mm3/a and an infiltration yield of 9.84 Mm3/a, resulting in a net yield of 2.41 Mm3/a.

-The sum of all proposed groundwater developments for 2050 equates to a volume of 56.56 Mm3/a, which is approximately double that of the 2022 at 22.61 Mm3/a (Table 4-7).
+The sum of all proposed groundwater developments for 2050 equates to a volume of 56.56 Mm/a, which is approximately double that of the 2022 at 22.61 Mm/a (Table 4-9).
 It is noteworthy that abstraction and injection volumes of the proposed groundwater developments are up for revision following the 5th Public Management Committee meeting (PMC-05).